ShrykeWindgrace/ShrykeWindgrace.github.io/posts/Seventh.md

 ---
 title: Area of a particular triangle
 author: me
-date: 2024-10-14
+date: 2024-10-19
 tags: maths, tikz
 mathjax: on
 ---

 ## Geometric problem

-I first saw this problem back in school when I was 15, so I do not claim the author.
+I first saw this problem back in school when I was 15, so I do not claim to be the author.
-Given the type of constraints presented in its statement, one could argue that the *generalized* version of this problem is easier to solve.
+One could argue that the *generalized* version of this problem is easier to solve.

 I used this problem as an excuse to learn new things about `tikz` and `hakyll`.